RJNA-Rangers/mini-framework/README.md

 ## Function: RJNA.getObjByAttrsAndPropVal()

-The getObjByAttrsAndPropsVal() function is used to search for objects within a nested object structure that contain a specific value in their attributes or properties.
+The getObjByAttrsAndPropsVal function is a recursive utility function that searches for objects within a given object hierarchy based on attribute and property values.
+It traverses through the object's properties and their nested objects to find matches.
+This function is useful for querying and retrieving specific objects based on their attribute or property values.

 ### Syntax
 ```javascript